Axioms for Automated Market Makers: A Mathematical Framework in FinTech and Decentralized Finance: Details of Existing Automated Market Makers

 \subsection{Uniswap V3}

 Though we refer to this example as Uniswap V3, the same mathematical structure is also utilized within many other AMMs in practice such as KyberSwap and MooniSwap.
 The generic structure of all of these AMMs is the same as Uniswap V2 but with ``virtual reserves'' to provide concentrated liquidity, i.e., with $\alpha,\beta > 0$ for $x,y \geq 0$.
 Each of these real-world AMMs select $\alpha,\beta$ in different ways which may be dynamic in time or based on the implemented trades.
 For instance, Uniswap V3 implements this AMM in such a way that $\alpha,\beta$ are adjusted dynamically so that the AMM maintains a fixed maximum and minimum quoted price.
-With this utility function, the pricing oracle is defined as for $x,y \geq 0$.
-This AMM permits pooling at the ratio of the current reserves \emph{inclusive} of the virtual reserves $\alpha,\beta$.
-As mentioned, these virtual reserves concentrate the liquidity to reduce price impacts from a transaction, but this comes at the cost of unbounded from below.
+With this utility function, the pricing oracle and price impact oracle are defined as This AMM permits pooling at the ratio of the current reserves \emph{inclusive} of the virtual reserves $\alpha,\beta$.
+As mentioned, these virtual reserves concentrate the liquidity to reduce price impacts from a transaction when the virtual reserves $(\alpha,\beta)$ are close to the true reserves $(a,b)$, but this comes at the cost of unbounded from below.
 Additionally, as constructed here with static $\alpha,\beta$, Uniswap V3 fails to be scale invariant.
-As highlighted in Table~\ref{table:amm}, Uniswap V3 does \emph{not} satisfy~\ref{normalized} or~\ref{scale}.
+As highlighted in Table~\ref{table:amm}, Uniswap V3 does \emph{not} satisfy~\ref{normalized},~\ref{scale}, or~\ref{inada}.

+In practice this is undertaken with functional forms for $\alpha,\beta$ so that the liquidity is concentrated within constant upper $P^U$ and lower $P^L$ prices without regard to the amount of physical liquidity provided.
+Within the actual Uniswap V3 this is formulated via: